 Conclusion

-A missiology of CPMs may be distinguished from the indigenous movements conversation that emerged in the colonial period that was characterized by Western domination.
+A missiology of CPMs may be distinguished from the indigenous movements conversation that emerged in the colonial period, which was characterized by Western domination.
 It may also be differentiated from the early conversations in the CGM which saw the rapid spread of Christianity around the globe in the twentieth century and the emergence of non-Western missions.
 These previous discussions focused on indigenization and group conversions within castes, people groups, and ethnoreligionists.
 Instead, CPM has emerged in unreached contexts, particularly among Muslims and Hindus, particularly at a time when the “center” of Christianity was clearly established in the Global South and when mission was polycentric (Schattner 2013, 54).
 Garrison et al. has discovered missiological principles on which McGavran et al. did not focus; mainly, factors that multiply microchurches in unreached contexts.

 Despite the need to include and integrate deeper analysis from the Global South, it would be unfair to simply charge that CPM missiology is the result of a 1990s American captivity to strategy and technique.
-It would also be unfair to claim movements are simply wills of the Holy Spirit who “blows where he pleases” as if the missional implementation of biblical principles is dispensable.
+It would also be unfair to claim movements are simply wills of the Holy Spirit who “blows where he pleases,” as if the missional implementation of biblical principles were dispensable.
 One could actually make the case that CPM is a positive synergy of Westerners and non-Westerners harmoniously working together in the global body of Christ, empowered by the Holy Spirit.
 CPMs are reflexively influencing mission the Global North (Galanos 2018; Trousdale and Sunshine 2018), so this is not simply a “missionary” conversion but one in the field of World Christianity as well.

-CPM may appear to be a total paradigm shift to Christendom ecclesiology and Southern Baptist polity (and hence the criticism from both), but it is merely a confluence and development of a number of pre-existing streams including Allen et al.’s indigeneity thesis, McGavran et al.’s social networks emphasis, and Winter et al.’s focus on the unreached and multiplication.
+CPM may appear to be a total paradigm shift to Christendom ecclesiology and Southern Baptist polity (and hence the criticism from both), but it is actually a confluence and development of a number of pre-existing streams including Allen et al.’s indigeneity thesis, McGavran et al.’s social networks emphasis, and Winter et al.’s focus on the unreached and multiplication.
 CPM has been an innovation specifically for unreached or least-reached contexts, so it is not surprising to find them most commonly in those contexts today.
-But a missiological analysis from those inside the movements themselves would greatly enhance the conversation.
+But missiological analysis from those inside the movements themselves would greatly enhance the conversation.
 Minimal research on CPMs today from this intercultural perspective means that a CPM missiology is still evolving and maturing.
 The discourse now needs a “second pass” over the phenomenon from this intercultural perspective.
 We still have much to learn.

 References Cited